 Answer:

 The term we used is “partial polarimetry” and it is totally different from “partially polarized signals”.
-We are aware of the term “compact polarimetry” which were used by Souyris [Souyris_2005_TGRS].
-In the cited paper, the proposed mode is 45 degree in Transmit.
-That fact is important because there is also another proposal by Raney [Raney_2006_TGRS], termed “hybrid polarimetry”, where circularly polarized signals are transmitted.
-By “partial polarimetry”, we try to indicate that our model works not only on “full polarimetric SAR” or “traditional SAR”, but also covers both the above mentioned case, and more.
+We are aware of the term “compact polarimetry” which was used by Souyris [Souyris_2005_TGRS].
+In the cited paper, the proposed mode is 45 degrees in transmit.
+This fact is important because there is also another proposal by Raney [Raney_2006_TGRS], termed “hybrid polarimetry”, where circularly polarized signals are transmitted.
+By “partial polarimetry”, we try to indicate that our model works not only on “full polarimetric SAR” or “traditional SAR”, but also covers both the above mentioned cases, and more.
 In fact, our paper validates the case where either the horizontally or the vertically polarized signal is transmitted.

 Detail Comment: